pinterest/atg-research/InteractRank/README.md

 ## Contact

-For questions about the code or paper, please contact Bhawna Juneja (bjuneja@pinterest.com).
+For question about the code or paper, please contact Bhawna Juneja (bjuneja@pinterest.com).

 ## Acknowledgments